Adoration

 It’s EASY as 1-2-3!

-1. Click the "SIGN UP TODAY" button in the right sidebar.
+1. Click the button below.
 It takes you to the AdorationPro website, available from any internet browser.

 2. Click the “Weekly Commitment Sign Up” button.